 The analytic strategy for this research was Reflexive Thematic Analysis (RTA) (Braun and Clarke, 2021a).
 RTA is a qualitative method for identifying and reporting patterns within a dataset, formulated into key themes that are representative of something important in relation to the research question (Braun and Clarke, 2021a).
-The theoretical flexibility of RTA is beneficial to this study, as it allows the researcher to navigate freely through interview responses that cover a wide range of issues, due to the complexity of the psychosocial impacts of skin conditions. one’s
+The theoretical flexibility of RTA is beneficial to this study, as it allows the researcher to navigate freely through interview responses that cover a wide range of issues, due to the complexity of the psychosocial impacts of skin conditions.
+In order to utilise this freedom ethically, the researcher also kept a consistent reflexive diary throughout the RTA process.
+Reflexivity can be defined as owning one’s perspective in the influence on the research process (Jamieson et al, 2023).
+This is important within this research, as the researcher had a shared identity with the participants through her position as a young woman with eczema.
+Although this may have enriched the conduction of interviews through a feeling of relatability between the interviewer and interviewee, it was necessary to document how the researchers personal connection to the research question could impact the analysis.

 The themes were developed through Braun and Clarke’s (2021b) six phase step by step guide.
 Phase 1 consisted of familiarisation with the data, that was achieved through the researcher transcribing the interview recordings verbatim, and revisiting the transcriptions once completed.
-During phase 2, the emerging patterns within the transcripts were organised into codes, supported by extracts of raw data.
-Moving onto phase 3, the initial list of codes were reviewed for any existing connections through colour coding and the creation of a thematic map.
+During phase 2, the emerging patterns within the transcripts were organised into codes by the researcher, through the use of highlighting and annotating printed out copies of the transcript by hand, supporting each code with extracts of raw data.
+For this reason, all of the codes were generated solely by the researcher, with no use of additional software such as NVivo.
+Moving onto phase 3, the initial list of codes were reviewed for any existing connections through further physical colour coding and the creation of a thematic map.
 This provided an outcome of main themes that were reviewed in phase 4.
 Upon refinement through revisiting the initial codes and data extracts, some themes collapsed into each other and were better represented as sub themes.
 In phase 5, the themes and sub themes were defined and named beyond the surface level meanings of the data, but rather what the theme captures in relation to the research question.
 The extracts that efficiently illustrated the overall pattern across the interview transcripts were then plucked for phase 6, to complete the final analysis.
 The use of thematic analysis was conducted from a critical realist standpoint, that allows this research to recognise the experiences of skin conditions as a reality, yet the understanding of these experiences remain situated within their cultural context.
 In this case, exclusively exploring the personal narratives of young women, acknowledges how the intersection of age and gender may influence the causal mechanisms for unique psychosocial impacts of skin conditions.

-Ethical Considerations

-Due to the sensitivity of sharing personal experiences relating to mental health and skin conditions, the participants were made aware of their right to end the interview at any given time or take a break.
-Informed consent was met through the completion of electronic consent forms, and anonymity through pseudonym names protected the participants confidentiality.
-In cases where interviews may have conjured up negative feelings, the debrief forms included contact details of the mental health charity Mind.

-Analysis
+Findings

-Through the use of reflexive thematic analysis, four main themes were created: Embarrassment over appearance related symptoms, An unrealistic female beauty standard, Change in appearance attacking personal identity, and Lack of support.
+Through the use of reflexive thematic analysis, four main themes were created: Embarrassment over appearance related symptoms; An unrealistic female beauty standard; Change in appearance attacking personal identity; and Lack of support.

 Embarrassment over appearance related symptoms

-This theme rose from a pattern within the women’s responses that indicated a feeling of embarrassment towards the appearance of their skin condition.
+This theme was identified from a pattern within the women’s responses that indicated a feeling of embarrassment towards the appearance of their skin condition.
 This was consistent across all three skin conditions: acne, psoriasis, and eczema.
 As a result, the majority of the participants presented a fear of being perceived negatively by those around them.

 ‘It looks unkept, and like, its not flattering to have all over you.
 I’d say like, my confidence changes when my skin changes’ (Bethany, eczema)